Algebraic independence of solutions to multiple Lotka-Volterra systems: Lotka-Volterra systems

 \begin{prop} Let $z$ be any solution of $Z' = bZ$.
 The polynomial $X-Y-z$ is invariant over $\mathbb{C}(z)$. \end{prop}

 \begin{proof} We compute:

 \end{proof}

-We will show that these are the only invariant irreducible curves.
-To do so, we will need to use the model-theoretic notions of weight and domination.
+We show that these are the only invariant irreducible curves.
+To do so, we use the model-theoretic notions of weight and domination.
 We give a brief explanation in the following paragraphs.

 Let $p$ be a type over any field $F$, and assume that for some (any) realization $a$ of $p$, the differential field $F\langle a \rangle$ has finite transcendence degree over $F$.
 The \emph{preweight} of $p$, denoted $\mathrm{prwt}(p)$, is the largest $N \in \mathbb{N}$ such that there exist a realization $a$ of $p$ and an $F$-independent set $b_1, \cdots, b_N$ such that $a$ forks with $b_i$ over $F$ for all $1 \leq i \leq N$.
 The \emph{weight} of $p$, denoted $\mathrm{wt}(p)$, is the supremum, over all non-forking extensions $q$ of $p$, of $\mathrm{prwt}(q)$.
-It is a well-defined natural number.
-Note that the existence of these numbers is not obvious, see \cite[Chapter 1, section 4.4]{pillay1996geometric} for an explanation.
+Note that both weight and preweight are bounded by the order of $p$, and thus are well-defined natural numbers for finite order types (they are also well-defined for infinite order types, but this requires more model theoretic machinery).